Chapter 14. Properties

 hsqldb.defrag_limit0percentage of unused space causing a defrag at checkpoint

-When a checkpoint is performed, the percentage of wasted space in the .data file is calculated.
+When an automatic checkpoint is performed, the percentage of wasted space in the .data file is calculated.
 If the wasted space is above the specified limit, a defrag operation is performed.
-The default is 0, which means no automatic checkpoint.
+The default is 0, which means no automatic defrag.
 The numeric value must be between 0 and 100 and is interpreted as a percentage of the current size of the .data file.
 Positive values less than 25 are converted to 25.

 SET FILES DEFRAG <numeric value>